Rijo-1/R22EF169/readme.md

 ## Average Claculator HTTP Microservice

-Developed a frontend interface so that values will be fetched from apis but had issues with Apis as it had an cors issue
+Developed a frontend interface so that values will be fetched from apis but had issues with Apis as it had an cors issue .
+Also had less time to develop beause spend a lot of time in task 1

 # Also temp-233 is my account only have some issues with VS source control